Playland’s Castaway Cove's VP Says Visitors 'Won't See Much Difference' As Park Reopens Following Massive Fire

 OCEAN CITY, N.J.
 (CBS) — Playland’s Castaway Cove on the Ocean City boardwalk is getting ready to reopen this weekend.
 A four-alarm fire damaged the amusement park in January and destroyed the park’s arcade and offices.

-Brian Hartley is Vice President of Playland’s Castaway Cove and joined Eyewitness News Friday morning about what visitors can expect.READ MORE: WATCH LIVE: Philadelphia To Open 8th Mass COVID-19 Vaccine Clinic
+Brian Hartley is Vice President of Playland’s Castaway Cove and joined Eyewitness News Friday morning about what visitors can expect.READ MORE: Philadelphia Weather: Sunny, Comfortable Saturday On Tap Before Showers Return To Region On Sunday

 So what can guests expect at the park this weekend?